MelikeBolen1/ICP-Bootcamp-FinalCase/README.md

 - Security Checks: Basic security checks are implemented to ensure that only the listing owner can update or stop it.

+  ## Changes and Additions

+You can find the changes and additions made to this project below:

+Token Integration: Token functionality has been added to the project.
+Users can now make bids using ICPT (Internet Computer Principal Token).

+- The `CreateBid` structure has been created and used to store ICPT amounts.
+- ICPT token functionalities have been integrated for bid creation and bid management.
+- Necessary data structures for storing and managing bids have been added.

+Unique Bid Identities: A custom function (`generate_unique_bid_id`) has been added to create unique identities for bids.
+These identities are used to ensure the uniqueness of bids.

+README Updates: The README file has been updated to provide information about the project's new functionality.

 ## Getting Started

 To get started with this project, follow these steps: